Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Learning Coordinated Badminton Policy

 \subsubsection{Generate Shuttlecock Trajectory for Training}

-To generate badminton flight trajectories for training purposes, we employed a physics-based simulation approach.
+To generate badminton flight trajectories for training purposes, we employ a physics-based simulation approach.
 This method adheres to the badminton dynamics model in \cite{cohen2015physics}, with the shuttlecock's flight state updated according to the following equation:

-where \(m\) represents the shuttlecock mass, \(v\) denotes its velocity, \(g\) is gravitational acceleration, and \(L\) is the aerodynamic length, defined as \(L = 2m/\rho SC_D\).
+where \(m\) represents the shuttlecock mass, \(v\) denotes its velocity, \(g\) is gravitational acceleration, and \(L\) is the aerodynamic characteristic length, defined as \(L = 2m/\rho SC_D\).
 Here, \(\rho\) is air density, \(S\) is the cross-sectional area of the shuttlecock, and \(C_D\) is the drag coefficient.
-The computed aerodynamic length \(L\) used in our work is 3.4.
+The calculated aerodynamic length \(L\) used in our work is 3.4.

-The generated shuttlecock flight trajectories were required to meet specific conditions to ensure data validity and relevance.
-To simulate realistic badminton hitting scenarios, we defined a hitting zone constrained by \(x \in [-0.8, 0.8]\), \(y \in [-1, 0.2]\), and \(z \in [1.5, 1.6]\), with a minimum traversal time of 0.8 seconds.
-This filtering process effectively eliminated trajectories that did not conform to realistic hitting requirements, thereby ensuring the quality of the training data.
-Hitting zone on $y$ direction is unsymmetrical due to right hand racket setting.
+Shuttle trajectories are generated and filtered to match realistic hitting conditions.
+We retain only trajectories whose interception lies within a designated hitting zone \(x \in [-0.8, 0.8]\), \(y \in [-1, 0.2]\), and \(z \in [1.5, 1.6]\) with traversal time \(\ge 0.8~\mathrm{s}\).
+The \(y\)-range is asymmetric due to the right-handed racket configuration.
+For each retained trajectory, we store the interception position, orientation (tangent direction defining the racket normal), and timing.

-Finally, the selected trajectories were combined with corresponding traversal point data to construct a comprehensive training dataset containing position, orientation (tangential line of the trajectory) and timing features.
-These data are stored as tensors and can be directly utilized for subsequent training.